varung97/addressbook-level4/docs/DeveloperGuide.md

 **Problem: Eclipse reports some required libraries missing**
 * Reason: Required libraries may not have been downloaded during the project import.
 * Solution: [Run tests using Gardle](UsingGradle.md) once (to refresh the libraries).

-### Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`).

 ## Testing